lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

-# **CBPP-0005: A CNF’s containers should handle a single concern and service (normally mapping to one process type) per container**
+# **CBPP-0005: A CNF's containers should handle a single concern and service (normally mapping to one process type) per container**

 A CNF with multiple concerns should split services (or process types) for each of its concerns into separate containers.